ForgoneReality/invictus/README.md

 - Random shadow blurring unintended
 - Make drops intervally shadow blur
 - LAG: WHEN UPGRADING SHIP, CREATING DROP (load image?)
+- RESOLUTION CHANGE - MAP SHIFT - WHY IS IT OFF THE SCREEN ?
+- Not centered: all ships and objects are initialized with their top left corner!
+- Tapping: Default Weapon (or ones with additional cooldowns) do not respond properly to tapping instead of holding

 ### Special Thanks